 “Why are people staring?
 Can you see my vagina?!”
 I joked.
 Also, I love saying “vagina” in public.
 They assured me it was because I looked beautiful.

 Throughout the day, several women complimented me on how I looked.
 Why do we give the little negative voices so much power?
 When I was carrying extra weight, I was devastatingly hard on myself, and it became a vicious cycle of degrading myself and eating badly because I didn’t value myself enough to try.

 But then, I decided to treat myself with love and took baby steps toward health.
 One hundred pounds later, I’m celebrating fitting into a lovely Calvin Klein dress in a teeny size four.

 Throughout the process, when I hit a speed bump, I checked in with myself:

 “Is this how my happy and healthy self would act?
 Is this how she would talk to herself?
 Is this how she would spend her time?”

-I was lucky to have friends and family join me on some of my new adventures.
+Sometimes the first steps to go after your dreams are the scariest.
+I was lucky to have friends, and family join me on some of my new adventures.

+In that light, I’ve started a meetup group for women in my area.
 A friendly face can help us face our fears.
 I’m really excited to witness other women gain the self-esteem and confidence that comes from growing into who we are meant to be.
 Many of us have barely scratched the surface of what we’re capable of.

 Iman Woods is an American artist who specializes in pin-up photography.
 Through a unique and therapeutic process, she’s spent over a decade in perfecting, Iman helps women undo the damage from a negative self-image and unrealistic beauty industry expectations.
 She helps women embrace their own style of beauty and see themselves in a new light.
 You can find her on her website, ImanWoods[dot]com.